fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 	$(foreach d, $(MYPY_DIRS), python -m mypy $(d);)
 ```

-The `MYPY_DIRS` variable finds all direct subdirectories of `layer` and `functions` directories (except the `egg-info` directory that's created by installing the `shared` package in editable mode).
+The `MYPY_DIRS` variable holds all direct subdirectories of `layer` and `functions` directories (except the `egg-info` directory that's created by installing the `shared` package in editable mode).
 The `make mypy` command will run `python -m mypy` for each of those directories.

 ## Conclusion

 The general idea I was hoping to get across in this blog post is that it's possible to leverage Python packaging tooling to decouple project directory structure from the issue of module discovery/resolution in Python.
-This happens to be very helpful in case of Python AWS serverless projects.
+This happens to be particularly helpful in case of Python AWS serverless projects.

 The template of the solution described above could be adjusted to suit many types of projects.
 If you're working on a system that's comprised of multiple micro-services, this project layout might be used for individual micro-services, with an additional abstraction, such as packages published to an internal repository, to share code between services.
 In case of very large projects it might be beneficial to package shared code into multiple layers, which is also possible in principle, with few adjustments.